COCONUT: A coronal model with an energy decomposition strategy: Numerical results

-In Fig.~\ref{CHquasisteady}, we compare the distributions of open-field regions derived from both the decomposed and full energy equations, and contrasts them with extreme ultraviolet (EUV) observations.
-Coronal holes (CHs) are well-established as the main contributors to high-speed solar wind \citep{Nolte1976,CRANMER20023,Hofmeister2022}, and are among the most prominent and dynamic structures of the solar corona \citep{FengMa2015,Feng_2017,Frazin2007,Hayes2001,Linker1999JGR,Petrie2011SoPh}.
+In Figure~\ref{CHquasisteady}, we compare the distributions of open-field regions derived from both the decomposed and full energy equations, and contrast them with extreme ultraviolet (EUV) observations.
+Coronal holes (CHs) are well-established as the main contributors to high-speed solar wind \citep{Nolte1976,CRANMER20023,Hofmeister2022}, and are among the most prominent and dynamic structures of the solar corona \citep{Linker1999JGR,Hayes2001,Frazin2007,Petrie2011SoPh,FengMa2015,Feng_2017}.
 With their magnetic field lines open to interplanetary space, resulting in low plasma density, these regions typically appear as dark areas in EUV and soft X-ray images.
-Fig.~\ref{CHquasisteady} shows that the edges of open-field regions derived from both the decomposed and the full energy equations are nearly identical.
-In CR 2248, the simulated open-field regions well capture the polar coronal holes observed in the synoptic EUV image, synthesised from the 193 {\AA} channel of Atmospheric Imaging Assembly (AIA) instrument \citep{Lemen2012} onboard the Solar Dynamics Observatory (SDO) spaceship \citep{Pesnell_2012SoPh}\footnote{\url{https://sdo.gsfc.nasa.gov/data/synoptic/}}, from about $60^\circ$ latitude poleward in the north and from around $70^\circ$ latitude poleward in the south.
+Figure~\ref{CHquasisteady} shows that the edges of open-field regions derived from both the decomposed and the full energy equations well capture the observed polar CH regions observed in the synoptic EUV image, synthesized from the 193 {\AA} channel of Atmospheric Imaging Assembly (AIA) instrument \citep{Lemen2012} onboard the Solar Dynamics Observatory (SDO) spacecraft \citep{Pesnell_2012SoPh}\footnote{\url{https://sdo.gsfc.nasa.gov/data/synoptic/}}, from about $60^\circ$ latitude poleward in the north and from around $70^\circ$ latitude poleward in the south.
 The observed isolated CHs centered at $(\theta_{\rm lat}, \phi_{\rm long}) = (15^\circ \,\mathrm{S},\, 50^\circ)$ and $(15^\circ \,\mathrm{S},\, 300^\circ)$, the leading CHs located near longitudes $10^\circ$, $90^\circ$, $190^\circ$, $280^\circ$, and $330^\circ$, which extend from the northern pole to approximately $25^\circ \,\mathrm{N}$, and the leading CH spanning between longitudes $220^\circ$ and $250^\circ$, extending from the southern pole to about $25^\circ \,\mathrm{S}$, all have corresponding patches in the simulated open-field regions.
 Additionally, the simulated isolated open-field regions between $25^\circ\,\mathrm{N}$ and $25^\circ\,\mathrm{S}$ correspond to relatively dark areas in the low-latitude portions of the observed synoptic EUV image.
-Since the synoptic EUV image for CR~2073 is unavailable, we instead present the full-disk EUV image observed by EIT/SOHO on August~3, 2008.
+Since the synoptic EUV image for CR~2073 is unavailable, we present instead the full-disk EUV image observed by EIT/SOHO on August~3, 2008.
 This image shows that the simulated open-field regions successfully capture the observed polar CHs, as well as the isolated CHs distributed at low latitudes.